Leonardo-Garzon-1995/npm-mastery-course/modules/02-package-json.md

 `package.json` describes your project and manages its dependencies, scripts, and metadata.

+1. It identifies your project with a name, version, description, author and license.
+2. It manages all the dependencies used in your project.
+This includes both production and development dependencies.

 ### Initializing a New Project

 There are two ways to create a package.json: